tristanjahier/zoho-crm-php/README.md

     ->paginated();
 ```

-Moreover, for most of the modules (extending `Zoho\Crm\Api\Modules\AbstractRecordsModule`), you have a bunch of methods to help you to write even more cleaner queries:
+In addition, most of the modules have methods to help you write even more shorter and cleaner queries.
+They will be referenced in the next part of this guide.

+## Modules helpers reference

+### Records modules

+- Calls
+- Contacts
+- Events
+- Leads
+- Potentials
+- Products
+- Tasks
+- Vendors

 #### `all()`